GPCRmd/gpcrmd_vagrant/README.md

     git pull origin master
     ```

-    If changes have being made in Vagrantfile restart your vagrant VM:
+    If changes have being made into Vagrantfile, restart your vagrant VM:

     ```
     vagrant halt